piyusht2411/Assignment-Project/README.md

 ```bash
 npm install
 ```
-If you are using yarn
+If you are using yarn:
 ```bash
 yarn install

 ```

-Run the Development Server
+Run the Development Server:

 ```bash
 npm run dev